Intervention

 Games motivate and engage learners

 Gaming in education is a powerful tool for motivating learners to meet their learning goals.
 However, choosing the right type of game isn’t always that easy.
 Do you want to encourage competition or cooperation?
-Do you want to reinforce academic concepts or nurture soft skills such as communication and problem-solving?
+Do you want to reinforce academic concepts or nurture softer skills such as communication and problem-solving?

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.